 But it’s also possible to build mindfulness directly into planning exercises.

 One of us recently had the opportunity to test the concept of mindful strategy with a group of middle managers and senior executives from the legal, advertising, finance, and non-profit sectors in the Bay Area.
 The experience gave us a clearer practical understanding of what works when it comes to integrating mindfulness practice into strategy retreats.

 - Take mindful moments: One simple approach is to integrate straightforward mindfulness activities into meetings and retreats.
 By punctuating planning exercises with deliberate time for those present to simply connect with their breath and recognize unnecessary distractions, organizers can create the conditions for intuition to arise.
-As Rasmus Hougaard and Jacqueline Carter wrote in HBR in March, it’s possible to integrate simple practices of focus and awareness throughout a workday.
-Google’s Chade-Meng Tan has developed dozens of such workplace meditation modules that could fit neatly into planning retreats.
+As Rasmus Hougaard and Jacqueline Carter explain, it’s possible to integrate simple practices of focus and awareness throughout a workday.

 - Explore alternative scenarios: It’s also possible to inject an element of mindfulness without meditating at all.
 Scenario planning exercises, for example, open decision-makers to numerous, plausible alternative “stories of the future” that inherently challenge assumptions and mindsets.
 Corporations including Shell and governments including Singapore have used such practices—first and foremost for their heuristic value—with considerable success for decades.
 Much like meditation, the practice of nonjudgmentally assessing different plausible futures is a practical way of shining light on old unexamined thought patterns and making room for new ideas.